Download Complete Bulletin (9.0 MB)

 Fungal diseases, Weed control, Crop production, Disease control, Brassica, Canola, Insect pests

 Agronomy and Crop Sciences | Plant Breeding and Genetics | Soil Science | Weed Science

 Eksteen, D. (2000), Profitable canola production in the south coastal region 2000.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4407.

 This file is 9.0 MB.
 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."